dasch-swiss/dsp-api/docs/03-apis/api-v2/query-language.md

 } ORDER BY ?date
 ```

-This query, as it is, would take a considerably long time with Fuseki.
-The query time would have been much less, if the
+Gravsearch optimises the performance of this query by moving these statements
-statements such as
+to the top of the WHERE clause:

 ```
   ?gnd1 knora-api:valueAsString "(DE-588)118531379" .
   ?gnd2 knora-api:valueAsString "(DE-588)118696149" .
 ```

-were given at the top of the query followed by
+The rest of the WHERE clause then reads:

 ```
   ?person1 beol:hasIAFIdentifier ?gnd1 .
   ?person2 beol:hasIAFIdentifier ?gnd2 .